The Best Modern Outdoor Furniture for Rain

 The Best Materials for Rain

-Unless you have a combination of excess space and guns of steel (jealous), it’s unlikely you’re going to deadlift your patio table into storage every time raindrops are in the forecast.
+Unless you have a combination of excess space and guns of steel (jealous), it’s unlikely you’re going to deadlift your mid-century outdoor dining table into storage every time raindrops are in the forecast.
 Outdoor dining tables, sofas, and chair frames need a solid foundation built by hardy materials.
 Here are our recommendations for best-in-showers.

 Teak is a water warrior.
 Hailing from Asian forests prone to tropical downpours, teak trees are born to weather monsoon storms and humid settings; conditions that would cause other woods to rot.